Re-Solv provides a range of services and resources including:

 - support for anyone whose life is affected by solvent abuse, directly or indirectly

 - professional training for services, community groups and volunteers

 - education and young people’s outreach

-- community projects such as those in Stoke-on-Trent and Stafford
+- community projects such our work in Stafford

 We also publish a range of resources, listed below, which you are welcome to download and use.
 If you would like printed quantities, or resources tailored to your organisation’s needs, please do get in touch.

 In the list below, we’ve also included a number of resources from other organisations that you might also find useful.